didiersmith/steve/chapters/aligned-useful-for-hand-to-hand-combat-with-primitive-weaponry.md

 "We need to unify our players", he responded.
 "Get them all on the same meme.
 We'll never get anywhere if they're constantly fighting each other."

 Steve sighed.
 He'd hoped that creating a large number of memes would lead to a form of cultural evolution where the best memes won out.
-It hadn't worked.
+It hadn't worked - ar rather it had, but the winning meme wasn't one of his.

 "Ideally," Gabe continued, "the meme would even eat away at Allen's camp.
 See if we can get them to defect."